vende11s/vende11s/README.md

-## 💵 if you can pay me, I can do everything you want
+## 💵 if you can pay me, I can do anything you want

 ### <p align="center">Contact with me</p>